mlynek600/react-news-app/README.md

 ## General info

 This project is an app, which fetch some news from different sources.
-You can choose the category of news and search for the news by typing specific words.
+You can choose a category of the news and search for the news by typing specific words.
+On Michael Jordan's page you can use sorting and change the date's scope.
+You can also change the language of the news.

 ## Technologies